shashank-netserv/youtube-clone/README.md

 4. Replace the `YOUR_API_KEY` placeholder in the JavaScript file with your actual API key.

 ## Conclusion
-This Projecct is assignment i try to complete within a timeline of given 4 hrs.
+This Projecct is my assignment and i try to complete within a timeline of given 4 hrs.